Alga-weyni/alga-app/docs/Lemlem_Multilingual_Grandmother_Voice_README.md

 ## 🔍 Quality Assurance

 ### Voice Validation Procedure
-1. Open Lemlem assistant window (orange chat button).
+1. Look for the bilingual "Lemlem / ልምልም" floating button (orange gradient, bottom-right).
+2. Click to open the assistant window.
-2. Select each language from dropdown.
+3. Select each language from dropdown menu.
-3. Observe:
+4. Observe:
    - Immediate text update on screen.
    - Natural pronunciation in that language (no English accent).
    - Warm grandmother tone and pacing.
-4. Ensure no emojis or symbols are verbalized.
+5. Ensure no emojis or symbols are verbalized.

 ### Performance Metrics
 | Metric | Target | Result |